jGauravj/Netflix-GPT/README.md

 # Netflix GPT
-- A Netfix clone that use chatGPT api for searching new movies , Tv Show etc ..
+- A Netflix clone that use chatGPT api for searching new movies , Tv Show etc ..